lautanal/CyberSecurityBase_Project_1/README.md

-## FLAW 5: Security Logging and Monitoring Failures
+## FLAW 5: Insufficient Logging & Monitoring

-Failures in security logging and monitoring are flaws that lead to inability to detect malicious use.
-Not only does this mean that responding to these breaches is impossible (since one does not even know they are happening), but the root cause of these breaches remains unearthed.
-Proper logging and monitoring is essential in making sure that one can act in response to security breaches and fix any vulnerabilities as they give a hint to the developer as to how to correct them.
+Failures in security logging and monitoring are flaws that lead to inability to detect malicious use of system.
+Without monitoring responding to breaches is impossible since one does not even know they are happening.
+Proper logging and monitoring are essential in making sure that one can react to security breaches and fix any vulnerabilities immediately.

-As there is no logger currently in use in the project, fixing this flaw requires us to simply add a logger to our project and then configure it to log any important actions in our app.
-We could for example log every time that a poll is created or voted on or the adming logs in to the app etc.
+There is no logger currently in use in the project.
+There is no way to detect attackers using the vulnerabilities of the code for malicious requests.

+Fixing this issue requires proper monitoring to be set up.
+We can simply add a logger to our project and configure it to log important actions in the app.
+We could for example log every time that a message is created or the admin logs etc. The monitoring function can be achieved with proper middleware as well.